ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 # Naming Conventions

-Many existing names do not follow this naming conventions, but future projects MUST use the following guidelines.
+Many existing names do not follow these naming conventions, but future projects MUST use the following guidelines.

 ## File names